 structure and metadata about the markup, as encoded in the TEI markup.
 This XSLT can

 be simply extended to extract more semantics, by transforming the triples encoded

 Once information is available in RDF format, it can be queried and reasoned with.

 Critically, queries can be constructed based around the semantics encoded in the triples.
 The distribution of knowledge across Linked Data means that logical inferences can

-be made to derive new knowledge from the facts, and also from the external data sources that
+be made to derive new knowledge from the facts, and also from the external data sources

 have been referenced by the RDF triples.